-Preferably, a laptop should be placed on a flat, solid surface when in use – especially when it’s under heavy load.
+Preferably, a laptop should be placed on a flat, solid surface when in use, and especially when it’s under heavy load.

-When placed on a soft surface such as a bed or your lap, some or all of the fan intake grilles on the underside will be obstructed, thus blocking airflow and preventing the cooling system from functioning properly.
-Conversely, when placed on a hard surface, a laptop’s rubber feet elevate it slightly so as to allow the fans to pull in a sufficient amount of cool air.
+When placed on a soft surface such as a bed or your lap, some or potentially all of the fan intakes on the underside will be obstructed, thus blocking airflow and preventing the cooling system from functioning properly.
+On the contrary, when placed on a hard surface, a laptop’s rubber feet elevate it slightly to allow the fans to pull in a sufficient amount of cool air.

 If there is no convenient solid surface to place the laptop on, you can do one of the following:

-- Keep it on your lap without blocking the fan intakes
+- Keep it on your lap while making sure that you’re not blocking the fan intakes.

 Step Two: Cleaning

-Seeing as air is constantly circulating through a laptop, an eventual dust build-up is inevitable.
-There is no way to prevent this and the best you can do is clean your laptop regularly, preferably every three to six months.
+Considering that air is constantly circulating through a laptop, eventual dust build-up is inevitable.
+There is no way to prevent this, and the best you can do is clean your laptop regularly, preferably every three to six months.

-Now, cleaning a laptop is quite simple, and here is how to go about it:
+Now, cleaning a laptop is quite simple.
+Here’s how to go about it:

-- Make sure that the laptop is not powered and entirely cooled off before starting.
+- Make sure that the laptop is not powered and has had time to cool down before starting.

-- Hold the laptop on its side so as to expose the intake fan grilles on the bottom.
+- Hold the laptop on its side to expose the intake fan grilles on the bottom.

 - Bring the can close to the grille and spray.
-IMPORTANT: Always make sure that the can is in an upright position, lest the liquid air might escape and damage the hardware.
+IMPORTANT: Always make sure that the can is in an upright position, or the liquid air might escape and damage the hardware.

 - Move and tilt the laptop around to clean out the intake thoroughly from every angle.
 Continue doing this until you can no longer notice any dust coming out.

-- Repeat the above for each separate grille.
+- Repeat the above for each separate intake.